 What to do when you can’t connect to the Internet without VPN?

-Fortunately, some simple solutions can help you fix this issue and restore your internet connection without VPN.
+Fortunately, some simple solutions can help you fix this issue and restore your internet connection without a VPN.

 Here are some of the most effective methods you can try:

-- Check your network settings
+1. Check your internet settings

-The first thing you should do is check your network settings and ensure they are compatible with your VPN.
+he first thing you should do is check your network settings and ensure they are compatible with your VPN.

 Sometimes, your VPN may change your network settings, such as your DNS servers, proxy settings, or default gateway.